If you didn't tune in the first hour, and we're pushing back the frontiers of ignorance.

 Well, by moving to Canada, lifesavers moving to Canada means that they save $10 million a year in sugar costs.

-See, can't Canada does not have these big restrictions or owners' restrictions against the import of sugar, and maybe one of the reasons is that the sugar lobby in Canada does not have the power that the sugar lobby has in the United States.
+And maybe one of the reason is that the sugar lobby in Canada does not have the power that the sugar lobby has in the United States.

 So I want somebody to call in and tell me how protectionism saved jobs.